k2view-academy/K2View-Academy/articles/99_Broadway/17_tutorial_and_flow_examples.md

 # Broadway Tutorial and Flow Examples
-Introducing you to Broadway, its main principles and capabilities, this **Broadway Tutorial** flow provides you with the information you need to understand this module.
-In addition, you will also find examples of Broadway flows explaining specific subjects like DB commands, conditions, parsers, dates and strings and how they are handled.
+The **a-broadway-tutorial.flow** introduces you to Broadway, its features, main principles and capabilities and provides you with the information you need to understand this module.
+In addition to the tutorial's flow you can find other Broadway flow examples explaining specific subjects like DB commands, conditions, parsers, dates and strings and how they are handled.

 The following [Broadway flow](/articles/99_Broadway/16_broadway_flow_overview.md) guides you through each consecutive step of an example business process and explains how it is implemented.